Give us a place to stand, Give us a place to grow, And call this land, Ontario”

 After spending 5 ½ hours on the road and visiting with my brother, it’s time to head back home.
 Of course I couldn’t pass by Elora without making one more stop.
 I love this little town!

-Thank you for coming along on this road trip with me and I hope that you will have the opportunity to explore this one on your own at some point in time.
-I am always searching for different road trips to explore Ontario, so if you have a favorite road trip in Ontario, let me know!
+Thank you for joining me on this road trip and I hope that you will have the opportunity to explore this one on your own at some point in time.
+I am always searching for different road trips in order to explore Ontario, so stay tuned for more Ontario road trips in different areas of the Province.

 JOIN ME FOR MORE ONTARIO ROAD TRIPS!

 I continue to explore all that Ontario has to offer and I promise that I will be adding more Ontario road trips shortly.